 Notice that we’ve lost some detailhere compared to reporting event data.
 We no longer know what the specific three purchases were, nor do we have access to their individual values (and this data cannot be recovered).
 However, this approach requires significantly less storage but still allows us to ask certain critical questions like, “What were my sales over a specific range of time?”

-At a practical level, this is the primary difference between metrics and events, but we can take a closer look at the pros and cons of each.
+At a practical level, this is the primary difference between metrics and events.

-So, what are the pros and cons between metrics and events?
+So, what are the pros and cons of metrics and events?

 Example: Using metrics in New Relic

-Alongside metrics gathered by New Relic agents, customers can also send metrics from open source tools—like Prometheus, Micrometer, and DropWizard—and the metrics data they tend to find helpful includes error rate, response time, and throughput:
+Alongside metrics gathered by New Relic agents, customers can also send metrics from open source tools—such as Prometheus, Micrometer, and DropWizard—and the metrics data they tend to find helpful includes error rate, response time, and throughput.

 Limitations on metrics

 You get a lot of information from metrics in a really compact, cost-effective format.
 So, why wouldn’t we use metrics all the time?
-Well, simply put, metrics require careful decision making.
+Well, simply put, metrics require careful decision-making.
 For example, if you knew ahead of time you wanted to know the 50th percentile (median) and the 95th percentile of the metric you’re capturing, you could instrument that, collect it on all of your aggregates, and then graph it.
 But let’s say you wanted to know the 95th percentile for just the data of a particular item in the vending machine.
 You can’t calculate that after the fact; you would need all the raw sample events to do that.
-So, for metrics, you have to make decisions ahead of time on how you want to analyze the data and set it up to support that analysis.
+So, for metrics, you must decide ahead of time about how you want to analyze the data and set it up to support that analysis.

 Part 3: Logs

 It’s not a stretch to say that logs are the original data type.
 In their most fundamental form, logs are essentially just lines of text a system produces when certain code blocks get executed.
 Developers rely on them heavily in order to troubleshoot their code and to retroactively verify and interrogate the code’s execution.
-In fact, logs are incredibly valuable for troubleshooting things like databases, caches, load balancers, or older proprietary systems that aren’t friendly to in-process instrumentation.
+In fact, logs are incredibly valuable for troubleshooting databases, caches, load balancers, or older proprietary systems that aren’t friendly to in-process instrumentation, to name a few.